seanbao/mnemonas/docs/architecture.en.md

 Security boundaries:

-- Web UI/API authentication is JWT based and enabled by default.
+- Web UI/API authentication is JWT-backed and enabled by default; browser sessions store access and refresh tokens in same-origin `HttpOnly` cookies.
 - User roles are `admin`, `user`, and `guest`.
 - Non-admin users are scoped to their configured `home_dir`.
 - WebDAV Basic Auth is a separate global service credential.